NormandErwan/Blogpaper/README.md

 - I can't generate the site.
   - Problem: I have the error: `Problem: Building sites … ERROR Transformation failed: TOCSS: failed to transform "blogpaper.scss" (text/x-scss)`.
   - Solution: [Reinstall Hugo](https://gohugo.io/getting-started/installing/), the *extended* version not the standard one.

+- I want to customize the CSS.
+  - Use your own CSS or SCSS files.
+Simply add the files in your `/assets/` folder.

+    ```bash
+    .
+    └── assets
+        └── css
+            ├── custom1.css
+            ├── custom2.scss
+            └── ...
+    ```

 ## Contributing